Skip to main content

 }

-If the resource is not in the OSM database, malicious is false and the response includes a message field:
+If the resource is not in the database, malicious is false and the response includes a message field:

 {